artalar/reatom/docs/src/content/docs/getting-started/learning.md

 ### Basic primitives

-The reatom is based on three basic primitives: Atom, Action and Context Below you can see how they are used together, after which we will look at each line and what happens in it
+The reatom is based on three basic primitives: Atom, Action and Context.
+Below you can see how they are used together, after which we will look at each line and what happens in it

 ## Context